 Amateur Photographer verdict

 Leica’s best monochrome-only camera, this offers shooters a truly unique experience.
-While it offers classic B&W cool, the thoroughly modern interface makes it fit for the 21st century.
+Cool, classic black & white via an interface that’s all 21st century.

 Pros